TeachingData/basic-python/python-db/readme.md

-## This folder will contain Python database scripts and the Datbases
+## This folder will contain Python database scripts and the Databases it uses for a simple example program